 Few nations on earth have as dramatic a history as Russia.
-Write an informational piece tracing the evolution of this country from ancient times up to the present.
+Write an expository piece tracing the evolution of this country from ancient times up to the present.

-TOPIC: Russia MAIN IDEA #1: Early history MAIN IDEA #2: Napoleon's Invasion MAIN IDEA #3: The Russian Revolution MAIN IDEA #4: The Soviet Era MAIN IDEA #5: Present day Russia student Reference Page
+TOPIC: Russia Main Idea #1: Early history Main Idea #2: Napoleon's Invasion Main Idea #3: The Russian Revolution Main Idea #4: The Soviet Era Main Idea #5: Present day Russia

-Research Notes:
+Research Notes:\